ccoenraets/ionic-tutorial/build-ionic-project.md

 This module is optional.
 To build the application for iOS and/or Android, you need the iOS SDK and/or the Android SDK installed on your system.

-## Add the InAppBrowser plugin

-The InAppBrowser plugin is used in Module 9 to support Facebook login when running in Cordova.

-1. On the command line, navigate to the **ionic-tutorial/conference** directory

-1. Add the InAppBrowser plugin

-    ```
-    cordova plugins add org.apache.cordova.inappbrowser
-    ```

 ## Building for iOS

 > You need the iOS SDK installed on your computer to build an iOS version of your application